 Murvaul Lake History

-Lake Murvaul is located 15 miles west of Carthage, in Panola County.
-The lake is 3,397 surface acres, with an average maximum depth of 36 feet.
+Lake Murvaul has 3,397 surface acres, with an average maximum depth of 36 feet.
 Native and non-native aquatic plants are present, with total coverage ranging from 10% to 30% of the lake’s surface.
-Natural habitat is present is present in the form of inundated timber, aquatic vegetation, and numerous creek channels.
+Natural habitat is present in the form of inundated timber, aquatic vegetation, and numerous creek channels.
 An abundance of man-made structures (rip rap, boat houses and docks) provide additional structural habitat.

 Lake Murvaul has an excellent and highly utilized largemouth bass fishery.
 The reservoir received national recognition in the 1960s for its trophy bass production and continues to produce bass over 8 lbs.
 Management strategies have been developed to take advantage of Murvaul’s ability to grow large bass.
 During the late 1990s, a supplemental stocking program was conducted to increase the Florida bass genotype in the population and harvest regulations were modified to protect intermediate-size bass and increase fishing quality.
 Channel catfish are present in high numbers and provide excellent opportunities for anglers.
 Quality-size crappie are present with best fishing success in winter and spring.
 Sunfish (bluegill and redear) are present in good numbers with high numbers of fish over 6 inches available for harvest.